 The Google question has loomed over the online travel industry for many, many years but 2019 could be the year we see the true face and shape of this Google/OTA relationship start to really come into view.
 This analysis limits the discussion to Google’s positioning relative to Expedia Group and Booking Holdings, specifically.
-We leave Airbnb and other travel intermediaries out of this discussion, with the recognition that many of these same principles and conclusions also apply to them.

 - Is Google a direct competitor to the online travel agencies?

 - Is Google uniquely positioned to deliver better value for the consumer?

 - Are the OTAs in a position to create new value for their supplier partners?

 - Can the OTAs remain relevant consumer brands longer term?

 - How will the relationship between Google and the OTAs develop over time?

 The company is leaning and eclipsing its ad competitors e.g. Facebook and Yelp, but also its biggest advertising partners, namely Booking Holdings and Expedia Group on things like speed of search results, mobile experience, and personalization.
 The search giant now has critical mass with consumers as a travel booking tool, and increasingly with hotel and air suppliers looking for more cost-effective marketing and distribution channels.

 This puts the company in direct competition with the OTAs.
 The hotel search and booking feature has recently gotten much better, with new filters and more hotel partners signing on for Book on Google.
 Google Flights continues to gain favor with the consumer, and now the company is moving into bookable, in-destination activities with its Reserve with Google integration.